 Another must-visit is Portugal’s biggest museum focusing on the natural sciences.
 The National Museum of Natural History and Science has been a place of education since the 17th century.
 On-site are various exhibitions about Portuguese and global nature and scientific endeavours.

 Day trips from Lisbon in the Winter

-Sintra is probably the most popular day trip from Lisbon.
+Sintra is definitely one of the most popular day trips from Lisbon.
 Try to visit on a dry day if you can – it’s worth going to take as many photos as possible!
 Sintra is a small town, not too far from Lisbon, famous for its Moorish/ Maudeline National Palace.

 There is also the remains of a Moorish castle in the area alongside plenty of other beautiful buildings and places of interest.
 You’ll avoid the summer crowds and get plenty of photos if you visit during winter!
 If you only do one day trip from Lisbon, make it Sintra.